javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/1-loop-last-value/task.md

 # Last loop value

-What is be the last value alerted by this code?
+What is the last value alerted by this code?
 Why?

 ```js
 let i = 3;